Michigan Ingredient Food – Veggie Chili

 The long winter has taken its toll.
 Despite the grudging use of the treadmill and stationary bike, I’ve noticed a few extra pounds have gathered.
 Oh, and the doc wants me to consider cholesterol lowering meds.
 Ugh!
 Time to consider alternatives.
 Admittedly I’m a meat and potatoes guy.
 I like red meat and genuinely like to include it in my everyday diet.
 However, after a bit of research, I found I can have a healthy alternative without feeling I’m missing out of the high protein I seem to crave.

 By trial and error, we have a mostly Michigan Chili Recipe.
 We strove for Michigan grown ingredients and sought out our local brands to round things out.
-We think we have a tasty healthy and economic award-winning chili recipe here.
-We welcome your suggestions and send us your Michigan ingredient recipe and we will gladly post it.
+It’s our hope that we have a tasty healthy and economic award-winning chili recipe here.
+Looking forward and welcome your suggestions and send us your Michigan ingredient recipe and we will gladly post it.

 All Michigan Bean n’ Veggie Chili